 The subject property is approximately 15.4 ha in area and is bisected by Fish Lake Road.
 It is understood that the parcel is comprised of a single detached dwelling and garage.

-It is part of a historical Crown Grant, which has since been subdivided into five separate parcels.
+The subject property is part of a historical Crown Grant, which has since been subdivided into five separate parcels.